angegnango/players-stats/README.md

 ### How to use
 ---

-Get a token
+Get a token and add it on Authorization header x-access-token = yourToken
 ![API Documentation](token.png)

 Add a player
 ![API Documentation](addPlayer.png)

 Get player stat